 Whale migrations are time-coupled to the breeding/mating season.
-However, climate changes, water temperature, depth, salinity, topography of the sea floor and the biggest, abundance of food, also play a major role in these events.
+However, climate changes, water temperature, depth, salinity, the topography of the sea floor and the biggest, the abundance of food, also play a major role in these events.

-For Gray Whales, their basic migration pattern follows that of most baleen whales between: winter breeding grounds in low latitude, warm waters and summer feeding areas in higher latitudes’ cool waters.
+For Gray Whales, their basic migration pattern follows that of most baleen whales between winter breeding grounds in low latitude, warm waters and summer feeding areas in higher latitudes’ cool waters.

 Gray whales in the space of a year will have swum 10,000 miles round-trip between their Arctic feeding grounds to their nursery waters of the Baja Peninsula.

 By late November the majority of the Gray Whale southbound migration is underway heading south, along the west coast of Canada and the United States.
 In Northern California, your best time to spot gray whales and orcas is December to May.
-The whales will swim 24 hours a day on during their 5,000 mile long journey to their winter home in the warm lagoons of Mexico.
+The whales will swim 24 hours a day on during their 5,000-mile long journey to their winter home in the warm lagoons of Mexico.

-Starting in February, gray whales begin their return 5,000 mile migration from their winter calving grounds in Mexico to their summer feeding grounds in the arctic Bering Sea area.
+Starting in February, gray whales begin their return 5,000-mile migration from their winter calving grounds in Mexico to their summer feeding grounds in the Arctic Bering Sea area.
 The return groups include new mothers with their calves.

 Migration Is Not without Peril